latonita/arduino-canbus-monitor/README.md

 2) [Windows] CAN-COOL (by MHS Elektronik), open source, but unfortunaly available only in German.
 Download link: http://www.mhs-elektronik.de/index.php?module=content&action=show&page=can_cool  (Make sure you select RS232 and SL-CAN protocol and then click hardware bus reset icon on a toolbar)

-3) [Linux] Please dig into direction of SLCAN/SocketCAN, but start from https://github.com/linux-can/can-utils
+3) [Linux] SLCAN/SocketCAN can be used https://github.com/linux-can/can-utils.
+See details in the end of this README file

 This monitor uses CAN BUS library forked from https://github.com/Seeed-Studio/CAN_BUS_Shield.